 Shropshire is home to a growing number of refugee families with young children, and unaccompanied asylum seekers in their teens.
-There are currently approximately 32 families living in Shropshire.
 These young people have suffered many losses and deep trauma.
 In order to access education and integrate into their new communities, they often need specialist psychological help which is not available in existing services.

 Work began before the first lockdown in March 2020, and after a pause while schools were closed, resumed in the summer.
 We have worked in partnership with Shropshire Supports Refugees, local primary schools and Shrewsbury College, who have referred children and young people to the project.